kirstynloftus/Heart-Rate-Analysis/README.md

 https://kirstynloftus.github.io/Heart-Rate-Analysis/DoE_project.html

 ## Shiny App
-The interactive Shiny app allows users to explore heart rate changes by exercise type and incline rate.
+The interactive Shiny app allows users to visually explore heart rate changes by exercise type and incline rate.
 You can access it online or run it locally.

 ### Online Access
 The Shiny app is available online at https://kirstynloftus.shinyapps.io/HeartRateAnalysisDashboard/